 - Heat oven to 350 degrees.
 Butter or oil an 8.5 x 4.5 inch loaf pan well.

-- Mix oil, sugar, eggs, lemon zest, juice, and oil (if using) in a large mixing bowl until thoroughly combined.
+- Mix oil, sugar, eggs, lemon zest, 1 tablespoon lemon juice, and oil (if using) in a large mixing bowl until thoroughly combined.

 - In a separate medium bowl, whisk the flour, baking powder and salt.